nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

 ## Conclusion

 By following this implementation plan, we will continue to make steady progress on the Substack to Markdown CLI tool, focusing on the most valuable features first while maintaining high code quality and comprehensive test coverage.
+The recent completion of custom templates and format conversion features represents significant progress toward a more flexible and powerful tool.